USB

 Note

-Please be aware that changing the GID and UID mount points may result in missing read access on your laptop.
-To restore read access on your laptop to the USB storage device, change the GID and UID back to match your personal user accounts ones.
+Please note that changing the GID and UID for mount points may result in read access issues for the USB storage device on your laptop.
+To restore read access, reset the GID and UID to match the values of your personal user account.

 Plug in and mounting